The Four Lads: History

-In late 1958, the group’s re-recording of “The Mocking Bird” became their last Top 40 pop hit.
-In 1959, their final pop chart appearance was with "Happy Anniversary", a song from the movie of the same name that peaked at #77.
-And when their Columbia contract expired in 1960, the group spent the rest of the 1960s recording for the Kapp, Dot and United Artists labels without ever hitting the charts again.
+In late 1958, the group's re-recording of "The Mocking Bird" became their last Top 40 pop hit.
+In 1959, their final pop chart appearance was with "Happy Anniversary", a song from the movie of the same name that peaked at No. 77.
+When their Columbia contract expired in 1960, the group spent the rest of the 1960s recording for the Kapp, Dot and United Artists labels without ever hitting the charts again.

 Codarini was replaced in 1962 by Johnny D'Arc (who remained with the Lads until 1982) and later fell into destitution.
-As Toorish once recalled, “[Connie] made a terrible mistake.
+As Toorish once recalled, "[Connie] made a terrible mistake.
 [He] married a model.
 [She] drove him crazy.
-He was working in a restaurant for a while.”
+He was working in a restaurant for a while."
 Toorish, who was burned out after twenty years of performing, was replaced by Sid Edwards in the early 1970s and became an insurance businessman.
 Arnold left the group in 1980 to become a voice teacher in Sacramento, California.
 Busseri remained with the group, and performed regularly with various members until late 2018.

-Johnny D'Arc died in 1999, aged 60.
-Jimmy Arnold died in 2004, at the age of 72 in Sacramento, California.

-Codarini died on April 28, 2010, in Concord, North Carolina, at the age of 80.
-Frank Busseri died in Rancho Mirage, California, on January 28, 2019, at age 86.
-Aaron Bruce (Aaron Bruce Grattidge), who was working as a radio DJ between performances, died in Topeka, Kansas in August 2020, age 79.
+Johnny D'Arc died in 1999, aged 60, in Riverside, California.
+Jimmy Arnold died in 2004, aged 72, in Sacramento, California.
+Codarini died on April 28, 2010, in Concord, North Carolina, aged 80.
+Frank Busseri died in Rancho Mirage, California, on January 28, 2019, aged 86.
+Aaron Bruce (Aaron Bruce Grattidge), who was working as a radio DJ between performances, died in Topeka, Kansas in August 2020, aged 79.

-Awards and recognition
+Awards and honours

 In 1984, the Four Lads were inducted into the Canadian Music Hall of Fame by the Canadian Academy of Recording Arts and Sciences (CARAS).
 They were inducted into the Vocal Group Hall of Fame in 2003.